 “You kicked butt, as you said.
 But turning around the Church on these issues is a huge task.
 The Cardinals won’t accept that there is abuse and that priests allow it to happen.”

 “Instead of trying to convince Cardinal Cooke to change things, we started to empower the kids.
 Jace’s Place will succeed if kids learn they can stand up for themselves.
 Brother Ignatius has to go.”

 “I gave up on that and retreated to Miami.
 He’s too entrenched with the Cardinal’s staff.”

-“Well, if we can’t fire him, he can be promoted to a position where he no longer hurts the program.”
+“Well, if we can’t fire him, he can be promoted to a position where he no longer works with kids and hurts the program.”

 “The old Peter Principle.”

 “How do you know?
 You just met him.”